Nagoya Broadcasting Network: History

-Prior launch
+License

-The license for channel 11 in the Tōkai region began its search on November 24, 1959.
-One of the applicants for the broadcast license was Shotaro Kamiya, the then-president of Toyota Motors Sales Division.
-At that time there were an initial total of 9 companies which was later reduced to 5 companies (after the other 4 companies agreed to merge under the name of Chūkyō Television Broadcasting).
-On July 14, 1961, the Ministry of Posts (current Ministry of Internal Affairs and Communications) awarded the license to Chukyo TV being designated on channel 11.
+On November 24, 1959, Shotaro Kamiya, the then-president of Toyota Motors Sales Division, alongside ten other people, set up a license for Chūkyō Television Broadcasting, for the license of the third television station in the Tokai area.
+At that time there were an initial total of 9 companies which was later reduced to 5 companies (after 4 of the companies agreed to merge with Chukyo TV).
+On July 14, 1961, the Ministry of Posts and Telecommunications (current Ministry of Internal Affairs and Communications) awarded the license to Chukyo TV being designated on channel 11.
+Afterwards, Chukyo TV held a founding meeting on August 30 of the same year, issued 400,000 shares, with a capital of 200 million yen.
+On November 25, 1961, Chukyo Television changed the company name to "Nagoya Broadcasting Co., Ltd.", referred to as "Nagoya Television", on the grounds that the place name "Nagoya" was more friendly.